-Perinatal period is a high-risk time for the onset or exacerbation of OCD and the risk is higher in the postpartum period than during pregnancy; rates of postpartum OCD exacerbation between 25% and 75%.
+Perinatal period is a high-risk time for the onset or exacerbation of OCD and the risk is higher in the postpartum period than during pregnancy; rates of postpartum OCD exacerbation between 25% and 50%; rates of new-onset OCD in pregnancy range from 2 to 22%.

 Consider screening for OCD in patients presenting with anxiety and depression (high rates of comorbidity with anxiety disorders and MDD).